 Dinner hours were 6 pm to 9:30 pm.
 However, drinks, coffee, and drinks were available 24 hours.
 Beyond dinner hours, the buffet’s pasta, pizza, and salad bar remained until 1 am.

-You could get ice cream (soft served and scooped) from noon until 10 pm.
+Ice cream (soft served and scooped) was available from noon until 10 pm.
 For those who are lactose-intolerant, the ice cream bar has sorbet.

 Mast Grill

-Located on deck 14 or the Lido deck, you could have your fast-food fix at the Mast Grill.
+Located on deck 14 or the Lido deck, the Mast Grill offers a fast food fix.
 It served hot dogs, hamburgers, turkey burgers, veggie burgers, and French fries.

-If you’re hanging out by the pool, this is a great place to get food without traveling too far.
+This is a great place to get food without traveling too far when lounging by the pool.
 It opens from 11:30 am to 5:30 pm.

 Café al Bacio

 While Café al Bacio has specialty coffees and teas which incur a fee, their food items are complimentary.
-You can get drinks and snacks from 6 am onwards.
+It offered drinks and snacks from 6 am onwards.

 On port days, guests lined up to get a cookie, muffin, or sweet treat before getting off the ship.